kcrazycoder/sentinel-ai-agent/README.md

 ```
 *Port 8000 is now active.*

+### 4. Deploy to Google Cloud Run
+To deploy the hosted application:

+1. Ensure you have the Google Cloud SDK installed and authenticated.
+2. Run the deployment script:
+    ```bash
+    sh deploy.sh
+    ```
+3. Follow the prompts to enter your Project ID.
+The script will build the container and deploy to Cloud Run.
+4. Once complete, it will output the **Hosted Application URL**.

 ## 🎧 Demo Walkthrough

 1.  **Open the Console**: Navigate to `http://localhost:8000/static/index.html`.
 This is your "Headless Console".